Text Size Decrease Font SizeIncrease Font Size

 During the past few years a number of new organizations and individuals have been advising companies about the eventual opening of the Cuba market for U.S. companies.
 U.S. persons that are interesting in investing in Cuba should be forewarned that, without U.S. government authorization, U.S. sanctions prohibit most business contacts with Cuban nationals and Cuban government entities.

-While the U.S. and Cuban governments continue work out differences, U.S. companies that may be interested in pursuing business opportunities in Cuba some day can start to prepare for the day when it will be statutorily permissible to pursue investment activities in Cuba.
+While the U.S. and Cuban governments continue to work out differences, U.S. companies that may be interested in pursuing business opportunities in Cuba some day can start to prepare for the day when it will be statutorily permissible to pursue investment activities in Cuba.

 The reintegration of the Cuban economy as a more market based system will have a significant impact to the Caribbean and Southeastern United States regions.
 Tourism and travel, agriculture, financial services, as well as many other service sectors will be impacted.